hiwa-house/teletraan/docs/manuals/parenting.md

 * **Get the wiggles out.** Sometimes we just need to move our bodies.
 Not only does it get our blood pumping, but it can be a great mood balancer, too.
 Try a one-minute dance break or challenge your child to 15 jumping jacks.
 I love these these ideas for releasing kids’ energy while staying indoors.
 Doing something physical and involving like this is great self-care for kids because it also brings them back into their bodies and the present moment.
 This act of getting back into the present is known as mindfulness, and by setting up physical movement as a strategy your kids can use, you’re helping them to be mindful without even knowing it.
 * **Take a break.** Simply asking, Do you need to take a break?
 Or saying, Let’s take a break!, when I notice a child having a hard time has done wonders.
 (I’m always trying to channel Mom Tiger.)
 I make sure not to shame and we try to normalize taking breaks as a way to keep ourselves healthy.
 Having a designated break spot to go to is helpful.
 And as they get older, the goal is that they’ll be able to name when they need to take a break.
 * **Have a healthy snack.** Nourishing our bodies and making sure we have the fuel we need to get through the day is a vital part of self-care for kids.
 If your child is feeling a little “hangry,” encourage them to recognize and name this sensation, and then suggest a nutritious nibble.
 In my house, we try to opt for grab-and-go snacks that have protein (cheese sticks, nuts, greek yogurt, hard-boiled eggs, or crackers with peanut butter).
-* **Get clean.** It’s amazing how an impromptu bath can provide rest for young and old alike.
-Depending on their age, they may like extra bubbles, a bath bomb, or extra toys.
-Caring for your body is important!
 ---
 https://pbs.org/parents/thrive/simple-self-care-habits-for-kids